koendv/bmp/README.md

 ### serial

-To connect using a serial port, on stm32 put in `boot.py`:
+On debuggers with an stm32 processor, to connect using a serial port, put in `boot.py`:

     bmp.init(stream=machine.UART(1,115200))

-On esp32, the rx and tx pin numbers need to be specified as well:
+On debuggers with an esp32-wrover processor, the rx and tx pin numbers need to be specified as well:

     bmp.init(stream=machine.UART(1,115200,rx=22,tx=23))